Genusbiz/docs/index.md

 # **Genus App Platform<sup>&reg;</sup> documentation**
 Learn how to use Genus App Platform to quickly create, deploy and change customized software solutions.
 The tutorials and articles show you how to use this high-productivity, no-code development platform to build and use line-of-business software solutions.

+> [!NOTE]
+> The `Search` box on these docs pages doesn't work until you have tried searching three or more times.
+We are sorry for the inconvenience.
+We are working to resolve the issue.

 ## Developers
 * [Overview](developers/overview/index.md)
 * [Defining an app model](developers/defining-an-app-model/index.md)